globalroo/EduKit3-JS/README.md

 ## Install the dependencies

-It should run ok with Node version 14+ of Node.
+It should run ok with Node version 14+.

 https://nodejs.org/